-A fundamental purpose of a RAID system is to present a usable data storage medium (virtual drive) with some level of redundancy to a host operating system.
-The Intel® RAID firmware is based on the concept of associating physical drives in arrays and then creating a virtual drive from that array that includes a functional RAID level.
-To create a virtual drive and present it to the host operating system, the RAID firmware typically follows these steps:
+A fundamental purpose of a RAID system is to present a usable data storage medium (logical drive) with some level of redundancy to a host operating system.
+The Intel[®] RAID firmware is based on the concept of associating physical drives in arrays and then creating a logical drive from that array that includes a functional RAID level.
+To create a logical drive and present it to the host operating system, the RAID firmware typically follows these steps:

-- 1. One or more physical drives are selected and associated as an array. - 2.
-One or more arrays are associated and given a RAID level.
-This process creates a virtual drive and provides an option to initialize the virtual drive. - 3.
-The RAID firmware presents the virtual drive to the operating system.
+- One or more physical drives are selected and associated as an array. - One or more arrays are associated and given a RAID level.
+This process creates a logical drive and provides an option to initialize the logical drive. - The RAID firmware presents the logical drive to the operating system.